Photo of Peter O. Newton, M.D.

 After earning his degree in bioengineering, Dr. Newton attended the University of Texas, Southwestern Medical School.
 He completed his residency at UC San Diego, followed by a fellowship in pediatric orthopedics and scoliosis at the Texas Scottish Rite Hospital in Dallas.

-Dr. Newton primarily treats scoliosis and other spinal conditions, such as vertebral fractures.
+When it comes to patient care and special surgeries for sick children, Dr. Newton primarily treats scoliosis and other spinal conditions, such as vertebral fractures.
 On the research side, he has been involved in more than 200 publications; among his areas of focus are spine surgery, scoliosis without spinal fusion, and orthopedic biomechanics.
-He has also authored numerous books and book chapters.
+Besides helping provide patient care and surgical services, he has also authored numerous books and book chapters.

-In addition to his clinical practice, Dr. Newton enjoys travel, fishing and auto mechanics.
+In addition to his clinical practice providing special surgeries as a surgeon-in-chief, Dr. Newton enjoys travel, fishing, and auto mechanics.

 Publications